DavAug/chi/docs/source/index.rst

 **Chi** is an open source Python package hosted on GitHub_, which is designed for pharmacokinetic and pharmacodynamic (PKPD) modelling.

-The main features of chi are
+The main features of Chi are

 - Simulation of treatment responses to custom dosing regimens, using pharmacokinetic & pharmacodynamic (PKPD) models, physiology-based pharmacokinetic (PBPK) models, and/or quantitative systems pharmacology (QSP) models.
 - Inference of model parameters from measurements, clinical factors, and/or genetic factors (classical or Bayesian).